pekalicious/podcast-setup/_headphones/bo-play-h8i.md

 product-link: "https://amzn.to/2ITuwJ1"
 product-location: "Amazon"
 ---
-Overall I think I like the design and aesthetics of these headphones than the functionality.
+Overall I like the design and aesthetics of these headphones more than the functionality.

 Originally I felt that the grip was tight enough to hold them in place, but over time I realized that's not the case.
 And this turned out to be the biggest reason why I switched off.
 Even though there are many more issues, I was willing to put up with those if the grip didn't make me feel that I am restricting my head movement just to wear them.